Controlled Group definition

 Controlled Group means the group consisting of (i) any corporation which is a member of the same controlled group of corporations (within the meaning of Section 414(b) of the Code) as the Borrower; (ii) a partnership or other trade or business (whether or not incorporated) which is under common control (within the meaning of Section 414(c) of the Code) with the Borrower; and (iii) a member of the same affiliated service group (within the meaning of Section 414(m) of the Code) as the Borrower, any corporation described in clause (i) above or any partnership or trade or business described in clause (ii) above.

-Controlled Group means a controlled group of corporations as defined in Section 1563 of the Internal Revenue Code of 1986, as amended, of which the Company is a part.
+Controlled Group means (i) the controlled group of corporations as defined in section 1563 of the United States Internal Revenue Code of 1986, as amended, or (ii) the group of trades or business under common control as defined in section 414(c) of the United States Internal Revenue Code of 1986, as amended, of which Company is part or may become a part.

-Controlled Group means any trade or business (whether or not incorporated): (i) under common control within the meaning of Section 4001(b)(1) of ERISA with any of the Sale Companies; or (ii) which together with any of the Sale Companies is treated as a single employer under Section 414(t) of the Code.
+Controlled Group used herein means, collectively, any trade or business (whether or not incorporated) (i) under common control within the meaning of Section 4001(b)(1) of ERISA with the Company or (ii) that, together with the Company, is treated as a single employer under Section 414(t) of the Code.